Geymerson/flutter_apps/README.md

 # flutter_apps

-I use this repository to upload applications that i'm using or developing to learn Flutter
+A repository for Flutter apps study